Imagine-2-Drive: Leveraging High-Fidelity World Models via Multi-Modal Diffusion Policies: METHODOLOGY

-Using the state encoder \ref{state-encoder} and $\{o_{i}\}_{t+1}^{t+H}$, we can get future states $\{s_{i}\}_{t}^{t+H}$.
-This capability allows the model to anticipate the future state of the environment dependent on the trajectory, which is crucial for safe and effective decision making in complex driving scenarios.
+Using the state encoder eq. \ref{state-encoder} and $\{\hat{o}_{i}\}_{t+1}^{t+H}$, we can get the corresponding future states $\{\hat{s}_{i}\}_{t+1}^{t+H}$.
+This capability allows the model to accurately predict the future states of the environment corresponding to the actions, which is crucial for sample efficient and safe decision making.

-\textbf{Additional Required MDP Components:} To use VISTA as a world model, we add additional sub-modules to predict future rewards $\hat{r}_{t}$ and $\hat{\gamma}_{t}$ using $s_{t}$ and $a_{t}$
+\textbf{Fourier Trajectory Encoding:} To effectively encode the trajectory $\tau_{t}$, we apply a fourier embedding (FFT) \cite{mildenhall2020nerfrepresentingscenesneural}, which transforms the raw spatial coordinates into a frequency domain representation.
+This embedding captures both low and high-frequency components, allowing the model to represent smooth and periodic motion patterns more effectively.

-This provides us with all the components required for MDP and to use VISTAPlan as a world model for planning.
+\textbf{Additional Required MDP Components:} To employ \textit{DiffDreamer} as a world model, we integrate an additional $MLP$ module to predict future rewards $\hat{r}_{t}$ based on the state $s_{t}$ and action $a_{t}$, thereby completing the Markov Decision Process (MDP) formulation, enabling effective policy optimization in the ``imagination" space of the world model.

-\textbf{Loss Function:} In addition to VISTA's loss function $\mathcal{L}_{VISTA}$ defined in equation 6 of \cite{gao2024vistageneralizabledrivingworld}, we add the additional loss functions for learning reward to get a final loss function $\mathcal{L}_{WM}$:
+\textbf{Loss Function:} For future frame predictions, in addition to usual noise reconstruction loss $\mathcal{L}_{diffusion}$, we incorporate two additional losses $\mathcal{L}_{dynamics}$ and $\mathcal{L}_{structure}$ from section 3.1 of \cite{gao2024vistageneralizabledrivingworld} for enhanced frame prediction.
+A brief explanation and intuition behind the additional losses follows: \begin{enumerate} \item \textbf{\textit{Dynamics Enhancement Loss}} $\mathcal{L}_{dynamics}$ focuses on accurately capturing the motion dynamics of objects within the generated videos.
+This loss encourages the model to learn realistic movement patterns, ensuring that the generated sequences maintain coherence over time. \item \textbf{\textit{Structure Preservation Loss}} $\mathcal{L}_{structure}$ reinforces the structural integrity of the generated scenes.
+By emphasizing the preservation of spatial relationships and object configurations, this loss helps in producing videos that are not only visually appealing but also contextually accurate. \end{enumerate} For a detailed overview of the losses used in $\mathcal{L}_{SVD}$, interested readers are encouraged to refer to section 3.1 of \cite{gao2024vistageneralizabledrivingworld}.